elixir-europe/rdmkit/pages/tool_assembly/fairtracks_assembly.md

 [Recommended Interoperability Resource](https://elixir-europe.org/platforms/interoperability/rirs).

 {% include image.html file="fairtracks_tool-assembly.png" caption="Figure 1.
 Illustration of the Data life cycle
 for the FAIRtracks tool assembly.
-As genomic tracks/annotations represent condensed summaries of the raw data, this ecosystem covers a secondary cycle designed around the FAIRtracks metadata model.
+As genomic tracks/annotations often represent condensed summaries of the raw data, this ecosystem covers a secondary cycle designed around the FAIRtracks metadata model.
 The grey box shows the areas of relevance for the FAIRtracks ecosystem with its integrations, and only a subset of the icons represents FAIRtracks services per se.
 Omnipy (dark grey box) is a general Python library